Surajbokde/Jekyll-on-Windows-10/README.md

-#  Jekyll on Windows 10
+#  Jekyll on Windows 10 :man_technologist:

 Hi!
-I struggle a lot to get Jekyll on my laptop which is having windows 10.
+I struggle a lot to get Jekyll on my laptop which is having windows 10.<br>
 You need to just follow the steps given below ...

 # Steps